 The City has a lease with Cascade Plaza Associates, LLC for space in the Cascade Plaza Building.
-The City's lease payments in 2020 totaled \$177,811, down from \$186,782 in 2019.
+The City's lease payments in 2020 totaled \$177,81 and decreased to \$81,664 in 2021.
 This space is being used by the Income Tax Division.
 A renewed lease began in 2021 and ends in 2026.
-Rental payments totaling \$81,664 will be paid in 2021.
+Rental payments totaling \$86,772 will be paid in 2022.

 The City has a lease with Cascade Plaza Associates, LLC in the Cascade Plaza Building for office space being used by the Akron Metropolitan Area Transportation Study (AMATS).
 The lease began in 2021 and rental payments of \$7,058 are due monthly.
+Rental payments totaling \$84,696 will be paid in 2022.

 The City has a lease with the County in the Pry Building for office space being used by the Utilities Business Office.
 The lease began in December of 2020 and runs through November of 2025.
-The City is expected to pay \$148,777 in lease payments in 2021.
+The City is expected to pay \$154,875 in lease payments in 2022.

 The City and County have entered into a prisoner housing agreement under which the County houses certain prisoners for the City in the County Jail.
 The City's annual payments previously included an amount to pay debt service on a portion of the County's bonds issued to construct and improve its jail facilities, however 2015 was the final year of debt service.
-The City's payment in 2020 was \$4,409,855.
+The City's payment in 2021 was \$4,516,527.
 The agreement continues until 2023 with an option to extend for four additional terms of five years each.

-The City has a two year lease with Enterprise FM Trust for twelve vehicles to be used by the Police Department.
-Monthly payments of \$4,015 began on February 25, 2020 and end on February 24, 2022, with an additional \$4,740 end of lease payment due at that time.
+The City has a year lease with Enterprise FM Trust for fourteen vehicles to be used by the Police Department.
+Monthly payments of \$20,035 began in 2022 with an additional \$395 per vehicle due at the end of lease.

-The City also has the following 5 leases for vehicles and equipment used by the Department of Public Service.
+The City also has the following 4 leases for vehicles and equipment used by the Department of Public Service.